-The Company regularly applies for and is granted R&D grants through a variety of government programs.
-However, consistent with 2019 SRED public companies receive less cash refund and greater future tax credits for SRED as compared to private companies, which was the case for Clear Blue for much of 2018 prior to the RTO.
-For the TFQ ended December 31, 2020, the Company's R&D expenses were reduced by an IRAP grant of \$200,587 and by SRED tax credits receivable in cash of \$162,870 compared to \$316,408 and \$162,870, respectively, for the prior year comparative periods, resulting in a slight increase in R&D expenses for the TFQ ended December 31, 2020.
+The Company regularly applies for and is given R&D grants through a variety of government programs.
+However, consistent with 2019 SRED, public companies receive less cash refund and greater future tax credits for SRED as compared to private companies, which was the case for Clear Blue for much of 2018 prior to the RTO.
+For the TFQ ended March 31, 2021, the Company's R&D expenses increased as a result of a lower IRAP grant of \$52,000 compared to \$465,000 and SRED tax credits receivable in cash of \$162,870 compared to \$644,046 for the comparative periods of 2020.
+This increase was partially offset by capitalization of R&D expenses of \$509,416, for the TFQ ended March 31, 2021, compared to \$nil for the prior year comparative period.

-Travel expenses decreased significantly by \$177,977 or 66% in 2020 as a direct result of Covid-19 restrictions and resulting decreased global travel.
+TFQ Travel expenses decreased significantly by \$275,738 or 95% as a direct result of Covid-19 restrictions and resulting decreased global travel.
 As the Covid-19 vaccine rollout begins, and international travel restrictions are lifted, travel to international markets for investor roadshows, marketing and pursuing sales opportunities will commence.

-Business development and marketing expenses decreased by 115,792 or 19% as a result of less marketing activities during the Covid-19 pandemic.
-There were fewer trade show and online activities.
-The company has hired a full time Director of Marketing and expects to improve market presence in 2021.
+TFQ Business development and marketing expenses decreased by 59,706 or 11% as a result of less marketing activities during the Covid-19 pandemic.
+There were fewer trade shows and online activities.
+The Company has hired a full time Director of Marketing and expects to improve market presence in 2021.

-Rent expense decreased \$44,581 or 21% over 2019, primarily due to warehousing requirements and decreased variable occupancy expenses, along with rent subsidy of \$18,310 received from the government as part of their Covid-19 relief program for businesses.
+TFQ Rent expense decreased by \$26,915 or 16% over 2020, primarily due to warehousing requirements and decreased variable occupancy expenses, along with rent subsidy of \$18,310 received from the government as part of their Covid-19 relief program for businesses.

-Professional fees include legal, tax, and audit expenses.
-The increase of \$233,916 or 102% is predominantly a result of costs associated with the audit of the previous year.
+TFQ Professional fees include legal, tax, and audit expenses.
+The increase of \$171,148 or 71% is predominantly a result of costs associated with the audit of the previous year.

 Stock-based compensation expense results from applying the fair value method of accounting to issued stock options and warrants unless issued with the issuance of shares.
 The fair value at the grant date is estimated using the Black-Scholes option-pricing model, and the compensation cost is recognized on a straight-line basis over the expected vesting period of the associated stock options.
-During the year ended December 31, 2020, the Company issued 389,355 new stock options (2019 - 487,002), which had an impact on stock-based compensation.
+During the three months period ended March 31, 2021, the Company issued 36,000 new stock options, which had an impact on stock-based compensation.